dlebars/SLProj/namelists/README.txt

 #        projections.
 But not necessary (generally small effect).
 # TEMP: Choose option for global surface air temperature.
 # Possible choices: "AR5": same models as for IPCC AR5
-#                   "CMIP5": all CMIP5 models available
+#                   "CMIP5": all CMIP5 models available (used to be called 'all')
 #                   "AR6": Result of the AR6 assessment, mixing emulator and
 #                          corrected CMIP6
 #                   "CMIP6": all CMIP6 models available